 About Scapular Dyskinesis

-Three bones form your shoulder; the scapula (shoulder blade), the clavicle (collar bone), and the humerus (long arm bone).
-These bones form a shallow ball & socket joint that relies almost entirely on the surrounding muscles for support.
-For your shoulder to work correctly and stay healthy, all your shoulder muscles must work in concert.
-Disruption of normal shoulder motion creates an abnormal strain on the rotator cuff called “Scapular Dyskinesis.”
-Simply put, scapular dyskinesis means an abnormal movement of the shoulder.
+Your shoulder’s complex structure consists of three bones—the scapula (shoulder blade), clavicle (collar bone), and humerus (long arm bone)—forming a shallow ball & socket joint that relies heavily on surrounding muscles for support.
+To maintain proper function and shoulder health, these muscles must work harmoniously together.
+Any disruption in normal shoulder motion creates an abnormal strain on the rotator cuff, referred to as “Scapular Dyskinesis,” characterized by an irregular shoulder movement.

-Scapular Dyskinesis is a functional condition that contributes to structural problems.
-This condition builds upon upper crossed syndrome.
-Upper crossed syndrome refers to a pattern of alternating tightness and weakness with the neck and shoulder muscles.
+Scapular Dyskinesis is a functional condition that can lead to structural problems, often related to upper crossed syndrome—a pattern of alternating tightness and weakness in the neck and shoulder muscles.

 Symptoms of Scapular Dyskinesis

 - Shoulder pain: Often felt in the upper back or shoulder region, especially during movement or after physical activity

 - Difficulty lifting the arm overhead or reaching behind the back

 - Clicking or popping

 - Altered movement patterns: Abnormal shoulder mechanics during certain activities, such as pushing, pulling, or lifting